 - non-Canadians must also provide a work Visa, and proof of Canadian address

-Please note there are additional security requirements for researchers who are not Canadian citizens or permanent residents of Canada.
-The requirements are:
+Please note there are additional security requirements for international researchers (those who are not Canadian citizens or permanent residents of Canada).

 - Include a Canadian citizen or permanent Canadian resident as a co-investigator